 Music Center Logistics – The How, What, and Why

 Learning centers can be fun and educational – a place where students get to explore and work with friends to complete objectives.
 There is a ton of potential for everything to go right and for students to learn at their own pace and expand their knowledge of a topic while feeling independent.
-Learning centers can also be a huge pain in the butt.
+Learning centers can also be a huge pain in the butt if you don’t think about music center logistics.
 Everything can go wrong and kids can lose focus, start to act out, mess around, ruin the centers you spent so much time creating, and devolve into chaos.

 When setting up centers it can be hard to know where to start.
 At first everything seems so clear and obvious: students working in small groups and rotating from one place to another.
 But how do you decide where those stations in the room should be placed?
 How many small groups should there be?
 8 groups of 4 students?
 More or less in each group?
 Who chooses the groups?
 Is each center the same or does each rotation mean that kids complete a different task?
 How often do they rotate?
 Do they need to turn something in at the end of class?
 Why is this so hard!?